Equipping Story Groups

 I wonder now what was shattered inside me that day.
 I don’t have clear memories of that summer but I recall a drastic change starting 7th grade.
 I quietly went to school, did my work, and no longer cared what my teachers or friends thought of me.

-Though there is much to this story, this snippet has much to say about the anguish of my hope and how I handle it even today.
+Though there is much to this story, this snippet has much to say about the anguish of hope and how it is handled even today.
 There is power in allowing others to observe and comment when reading a story from our past.
-We carry these stories and live and move with them.
+We carry these stories and live and move in them, rarely giving much thought to how they direct our daily choices.
+Story groups challenge the messages we rarely question.

 Are you interested in advancing the work you do or joining a band of others in this work?